 Review:

 Curricula reforms, governance and policy changes have all driven changes to medical education1, 2.
 Specifically, within anatomy education there is an ongoing evolution in the teaching methods utilized.
-These changes are in response to a number of factors including fewer cadavers time constraints, reduced budgets and limited numbers of trained staff3.
+These changes are in response to a number of factors including fewer cadavers, time constraints, reduced budgets and limited numbers of trained staff3.
 Furthermore, agendas to promote student experience and relate teaching to the future clinical practice have motivated anatomists to formulate new approaches to teaching1.
 At many institutions globally, the use of pre-dissected cadaveric specimens (prosection) has replaced student led dissection; self-directed learning has replaced formal instructor led teaching.
 In order to counter the aforementioned challenges, institutions now opt to use methods of teaching which are novel and innovative4.
 These are frequently adapted from outside of the medical context and include wearable anatomical garments, virtual dissection, clay modelling, and life drawing classes.
 These methods are all reported to add a new dimension to the classroom1.
 Among the most well researched and popular approaches is body painting.

 The origins of Body painting stem from within tribal cultures for ceremonial purposes and it is an ancient form of art1, 5, 6.
 Within the context of popular culture and entertainment, the face is most frequently painted with typical examples being seen at events such as children’s parties or within the sports arena.
 In recent years, body painting has started to be used within the medical field as a way of projecting a visual representation of the internal organs and structures of the body on to the outside of the body1, 7-12.